So why dive in Tenerife?

 For divers wishing to push their boundaries, there are many deep sites to 30m/100ft or 40m/130ft and beyond – depending on your qualification.
 We love to go deep to see some fantastic lava rock formations.
 The hexagonal basalt columns look too precise to be caused by natural occurrences.
 If you have ever been to Giants Causeway in Northern Ireland then you will know what to expect, now imagine that but underwater.
 Check out the Deep Diver Specialty for more information on deep diving.

 Even More to Explore

 Another of our favourite sites is Cueva De Los Cerebros, or Cave of the Brains.
-Unlike most of our boat dives, this dive is from the shore with a beach entry.
 This site got it’s name due to the rare “brain like” sponge found there.
-The cave is very large (the use of a torch is a must) so you can spend the whole dive exploring every nook and cranny.
+The cave is very large and pretty dark so the use of a torch is a must.
+You can take your time and spend the whole dive exploring every nook and cranny for invertebrate marine life.
 We often see very large Painted Spiny Lobsters, Shrimp and sleeping Sting-Rays.
-There is also an air pocket for you to swim up, take the reg out of your mouth and breathe in fresh air.
+For a more adventurous dive, there is also an air pocket for you to swim up, take the reg out of your mouth and breathe in fresh air.
 Who would have thought you could talk about a dive, half way through it!
 Take a look at a video of this dive on our Youtube Channel.